Is A Facility Dog Right For Your Facility?

 Minimum criteria to apply for a facility dog:

-• Applicant is the primary handler that provides goal directed interventions which promote improvement of physical, social, emotional and cognitive abilities for the vulnerable populations they serve.
+- Applicant is the primary handler that provides goal directed interventions which promote improvement of physical, social, emotional and cognitive abilities.